Search Ashworth College

 For Julie, attitude is everything when taking online courses.
 “It definitely requires focus,” she said.
 “It’s fun, and the people are awesome, but some days are hard.
 The coursework can be hard.
 But anything worth having is not easy to get.
 Keep an optimistic attitude and stay focused, and you can get through in no time.”

-To succeed in the pharm tech program, Julie relies on the support of friends and faculty.
+To succeed in the pharmacy technician program, Julie relies on the support of friends and faculty.
 “The faculty support has been great,” she said.
-“There’s phone support available, it’s very simple to access, and when I needed it I got great information and help.”
+“There’s phone support available, it’s very simple to access, and when I needed it, I got great information and help.”

-For Julie, “education on your terms” has been a blessing, and she believes in both the value of education, in general, and the unique value of an Ashworth College education.
+For Julie, “education on your terms” has been so important, and she believes in both the value of education, in general, and the unique value of an Ashworth College education.